bmpix/PolyVectorization/README.md

    > cmake ..
    > make

-(If you are on Windows, the last instruction will depend on the compiler you're using, e.g. 'nmake' for Visual Studio)
+(If you are on Windows, the last instruction will depend on the compiler you're using, e.g. 'nmake' for Visual Studio).
+If you want fast optimized code, replace "cmake .." by "cmake .. -D CMAKE_BUILD_TYPE=Release".

 ## Parameters